vsuzdaltsev/simple_kube_cluster/README.md

 2. rake ('gem install rake' to install)
 3. terraform (use appropriate package manager to install)
 4. chef-run (a part of chef-workstation package, use appropriate package manager to install)
-5. you have to provide key pair which will be use to configure VMs (see step 3 and step 4)
+5. you have to provide ssh key pair which will be used to access cloud VMs (see step 3 and step 4)

 ##### 1. Clone repo:
 ```